 - Implicit Meanings: The polite way for an Iraqi to say no is to say “I’ll see what I can do”, or something to that effect no matter how impossible the task may be.
 After the Arab has been queried several times concerning his success, an answer such as, “I’m still checking” or something similar means no. Such an indirect response also means “I am still your friend/ally—I tried”.
 Therefore, remember that when speaking to Iraqis, the “yes” you hear does not always actually mean yes.

 - Raised Voices: In Iraq, a raised voice is not always interpreted to be a sign of anger.
 It is often seen as a signifier of sincerity in the expression of genuine feeling.

-- Hands: For Muslim Iraqis, there is a separation of the functions of the hands.
-This custom is tied to Islamic principles that prescribe the left hand should be used for removal of dirt and for cleaning and should not be used for functions such as waving, eating, or offering items.
+- Hands: Religious Iraqis observe a separation between the functions of the hands.
+This custom is tied to Islamic principles that prescribe the left hand should be used for removal of dirt and for cleaning.
+It should not be used for functions such as waving, eating or offering items.
 Therefore, one should gesture, touch people, or offer items using both hands together.
 Using the one hand alone can seem too informal, but if doing so, use the right.

-- Eye Contact: In Islam, both males and females lower their gaze and avoid sustained eye contact.
-This is considered respectful and observant of differences in status.
+- Eye Contact: In accordance to Islamic principles, males and females are expected to lower their gaze and avoid sustained eye contact with each other.
+This is considered respectful and observant of the partition between genders.
 Younger people may also lower their gaze when speaking to elders out of respect.
 However, Christian Iraqis and Iraqi expatriates may be more relaxed about this rule of respect.

 - Obscene Gestures: Some older Iraqis consider the ‘thumbs-up’ gesture to be obscene, but the younger generation has taken up the Western understanding of it.
 Hitting one’s right fist into the open palm of the left hand can indicate obscenity or contempt.

 - Indications: The right hand placed on the chest can indicates sincerity.
 It can be used to politely decline things, meaning the equivalent of ‘thank you, but no thank you’.

 - Beckoning: In Iraq, people beckon by putting their hand out with the palm facing the ground and curling their fingers back towards themselves.
-The Australian way of beckoning with one’s pointer finger is considered rude.
+It is considered rude to point or beckon with one’s index finger.